facelessuser/coloraide/docs/src/markdown/interpolation.md

 !!! tip "Interpolating Multiple Colors"
     The algorithm has been tweaked in order to calculate fix-ups of multiple hues such that they are all relative to each other.
-This is a requirement for interpolation methods such as B-spline that evaluate all hues at the same time as opposed to the linear, piecewise interpolation that only evaluates two hues at any given time.
+This is a requirement for interpolation methods such as B-spline that evaluate many hues at the same time as opposed to linear, piecewise interpolation that only evaluates two hues at any given time.

 === "shorter"
     ```playground